lpaolini/AccentaG4/README.md

 ![minimal panel signals interface](images/minimal-panel-signals-interface.png "Minimal panel signals interface")

 However, the keypad bus might be tampered with or be subject to interferences potentially harmful to Arduino.
-For these reasons, an opto-isolated design it's a safer choice as it provides full electrical isolation between Arduino and the panel itself.
+For these reasons, I have designed an opto-isolated circuit which provides full electrical isolation between Arduino and the panel itself.

 ![enhanced keypad bus interface](images/enhanced-interface.png "Enhanced (opto-isolated) keypad bus and panel signals interface")